David W. Allen: Career

 Allen was also hired to animate the little flying saucers for the hit feature-length theatrical film Batteries Not Included (1987), a story that was originally intended to be an episode of Spielberg's Amazing Stories TV series.
 Allen and his crew animated the hallucinations and creatures in Barry Levinson's 1985 film Young Sherlock Holmes, earning an Academy Award Nomination in 1985.

 His production company, David Allen Productions, did visual effects and model animation for the bizarre monster movie Freaked in 1992.

-Up until his death from cancer in 1999, Allen had been intermittently working on the stop motion effects for the film The Primevals, his own production.
-This project dates from early in his career, in the late 1960s, when he pitched an epic fantasy to Hammer Film executives.
-He developed the idea over the years, and in 1978 he began production with producer Charles Band.
-The film was the subject of a cover story in Cinefantastique Magazine that year, but despite the interest, the production was shut down, then briefly revived twice more, then shut down again.
-An Allen protégé, Chris Endicott, has done some further animation work on the film and Band is planning to release a completed version of the film.

 David Allen and his production company associates continued to nurture a long-term association with Charles Band, producing animation and other effects for a series of Band produced and/or directed fantasy films released either theatrically and direct to video markets by Paramount Pictures during the 1980s and 90s.
 Some of the films in this series are the Puppet Master films, the Prehysteria series, the Demonic Toys films, and various impressive one-shot productions such as the skeletons of dinosaurs that come to life and do battle in the film Doctor Mordrid.

+Up until his death from cancer in 1999, Allen had been intermittently working on the stop motion effects for the film The Primevals, his own production.
+This personal project dated from early in his career, in the late 1960s, when he pitched an epic fantasy to Hammer Film executives.
+Allen developed the idea over the years, and in 1978 he began production with producer Charles Band.
+The film was the subject of a cover story in Cinefantastique Magazine that year, but despite the interest, the production was shut down, then revived twice.
+Allen eventually completed principal photography but the film was still in post-production by the time of his death.
+The film was eventually revived by Charles Band and Allen protégé Chris Endicott, who completed the animation work.
+In 2023, a completed version of the film was released.

-Allen's production company, now helmed by Chris Endicott, continues to do effects work on various films.
+Allen's production company, now helmed by Endicott, continues to do effects work on various films.

 Personal life

 In 1995, Allen was married to Donita Woodruff, whom he met in 1990.
-Woodruff learned that Allen had previously dated a woman named Valerie Taylor intermittently starting in 1985, which led to a dispute between Woodruff and Taylor.
-Woodruff suspected that Taylor had a criminal past, and found enough evidence to persuade the police to arrest her in 1996 for a 1979 murder in South Carolina.
+Woodruff learned that Allen had previously dated a woman named Valerie Taylor intermittently starting in 1985 and was still seeing her, which led to a dispute between Woodruff and Taylor.
+Woodruff discovered that Taylor was a trans woman and that Allen had paid for her sex change operation.
+She also suspected that Taylor had a criminal past, and found enough evidence to persuade the police to arrest her in 1996 for a 1979 murder in South Carolina.
 Taylor pleaded self-defense and served two years.
 Allen and Woodruff were divorced in 1998.